williampathadan/Sprint-Challenge--Theory-Algorithms/theory/README.md

   * Come up with regexes for the two above sequences.
 The one to set the cursor position should accept any digits for the row and column.
 The bold sequence need only accept `1` (and is a trivial regex).
-(ESC is a single character, but feel free to write ESC--we'll know what you mean.)
+(ESC is a single character which can be represented with `\e` in the regex.)

   * Draw a state machine diagram for a VT-100 that can consume regular character sequences as well as the two above ESC sequences.